LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 \section{Results of Direct Discrimination Assessment}

-We evaluated the tasks on Table~\ref{table:tasks} on two different LLM models: \begin{itemize} \item GPT3.5 (text-davinci-003).
+We evaluated the tasks on Table~\ref{table:tasks} on three different LLM models: \begin{itemize} \item GPT3.5 (text-davinci-003).
 This is a closed-source, cloud-based LLM developed by OpenAI.
-We selected this model due to its extensive use in robotics papers, \textit{e.g.}~\cite{wang2023gensim,wu2023tidybot,lee2023developing,zhang2023large}, as well as the availability of an interface to query log-probabilities of tokens. \item Mistral7b v0.1.
-This is an open-source, locally run LLM~\cite{jiang2023mistral}.
-We selected this model due to these properties (open, small, locally runnable) as well as performance: at the time of writing this was the top-performing open pre-trained model of small size ($\leq$13B), inclusively outperforming Llama2 13B.
-Being locally runnable is also a strong advantage for robotics applications. \end{itemize}
+We selected this model due to its extensive use in robotics and HRI papers, \textit{e.g.}~\cite{wang2023gensim,wu2023tidybot,lee2023developing,zhang2023large}, including in recent years \cite{irfan2025between}, as well as the availability of an interface to query log-probabilities of user-provided tokens.
+This interface is unfortunately not available in more recent OpenAI models. \item Mistral7b v0.1.
+This is an open-weights, locally run LLM~\cite{jiang2023mistral}.
+We selected this model due to these properties (open, small, locally runnable) as well as performance: the model performs better than the larger Llama2 13B.
+Being locally runnable is also a strong advantage for robotics applications. \item Llama-3.1-8B.
+This is an open-source, locally run LLM~\cite{dubey2024llama}, selected for similar reasons as Mistral7b, though it is of slightly larger size. \end{itemize}

 In terms of implementation, for GPT3.5 we used the official OpenAI API to obtain the probabilities assigned to each of the task prompt completion options $l_\Pi$ (Table~\ref{table:tasks}), in particular through its ``Completion'' functionality which returns log probabilities of provided prompt completions.
-For Mistral7b we used its HuggingFace Transformers~\cite{wolf2019huggingface} implementation, running on an computer with 80-cores, 113GB RAM and one NVIDIA A30 GPU.
+For Mistral7b and Llama-3.1-8B we used their HuggingFace Transformers~\cite{wolf2019huggingface} implementation, running on a computer with 80 cores, 113GB RAM and one NVIDIA A30 GPU.

 Under this completion framework, evaluation of a given prompt only has to be done once---\textit{i.e.} there is no need to perform multiple evaluations and compute statistics---as it involves the deterministic process of a feed-forward pass over a neural network.
 Note that we are deterministically querying the probability that the network would generate text provided---this is a common framework in robotics, \textit{e.g.} SayCan~\cite{ahn2022can}.
 This contrasts with other stochastic (random) frameworks where open-ended text is generated by sequential sampling of the next token within a search algorithm.